FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Montpelier Cathedral is a Roman Catholic church dedicated to Saint Peter built in the Gothic style and is a national monument.
 The cathedral was originally the church of the monastery of Saint-Benoît, which was founded in 1364.
 The building was elevated to the status of a cathedral in 1536.
 After the building suffered extensive damage during the Wars of Religion between Catholics and Protestants in the 16th century, it was rebuilt in the 17th.

 Curiostie de LaLauriole.
-Very special this section of road which gives the impression of going up and down at the same time!
+This section of road gives the impression of going up and down at the same time!
 Indeed, a special configuration of the surrounding terrain gives a bad impression of the direction of the slope of the road.
 The result is not spectacular, but very amusing: a falling ball starts to “go up the slope”.
 Even better: leave your car at a standstill in the middle of the hill and you will see it driving up the hill as well.

 Plan de situation de la Curiosité de Lauriole (L'Auriol) | #TerresCathares